sodiumhalogenteam/check-unpushed-commits/README.md

 - [ ] add theme output for pass/fail
 - [ ] add config for default directory or suggest alias usage
 - [ ] prompt user to auto push all that were not pushed??
+- [ ] compile down for npm package